curlysemi/TDious/README.md

 ## Setup

-Navigate to the settings tab.
+* Navigate to the settings tab.
-Enter your organization's DevOps URL for the 'DevOps Endpoint' setting.
+* Enter your organization's DevOps URL for the 'DevOps Endpoint' setting.
-Enter your personal access token for the 'DevOps Personal Access Token' setting.
+* Enter your personal access token for the 'DevOps Personal Access Token' setting.
+* For 'DevOps Email', enter the email that your DevOps account is associated to.
+* If you want to use the 'Create Tasks' feature, you'll need to add a 'Items to Create List Wiql'

 ### Generating a DevOps Personal Access Token
 At the time of writing: